-Myth #1: Salary employees are always exempt from overtime rules.
+Myth #1: "Salary employees are always exempt from overtime rules."

-One of the most persistent payroll myths centers around the “white-collar” exemptions.
-The fact is, per the Fair Labor Standards Act (FLSA), in order for executive, administrative, professional, computer and outside sales employees to qualify for an exemption they must not only be paid on a salary basis but they also must meet certain job duties tests, and also must be paid the minimum salary for exempt employees (currently $455 per week).
-The high price of misclassifying employees’ exempt status includes not just back wages for unpaid time but also attorneys’ fees, fines, taxes, and more.
-Bottom line, never assume someone is exempt based solely on their job title.
+One of the most persistent payroll myths centers around “White Collar” exemptions.
+The fact is, according to the Fair Labor Standards Act (FLSA), for “executive, administrative, professional, computer and outside sales employees” to qualify for an exemption, they must not only be paid on a salary basis, but they also must meet certain job duties and be paid the minimum salary for exempt employees (currently $684 per week).
+The high price of misclassifying an employee’s exempt status includes not only back wages for any unpaid time but also attorneys’ fees, fines, and taxes.

-Myth #2: Only large companies need to outsource their payroll.
+Myth #2: "Only large companies need to outsource their payroll."

-Think about it, payroll providers have technology, cloud-based platforms, and reporting capabilities that a small business may not otherwise have access to.
-They also have professionals dedicated strictly to payroll and can help with things like automatic tax payments and filings, direct deposits and more.
-Finally, many payroll providers are setup to work explicitly in the small business market.
+Think about it.
+Payroll providers have technology, cloud-based platforms, and reporting capabilities that a small business doesn't.
+These providers employ professionals dedicated to payroll and help with automatic tax payments and filings, direct deposits, and more.
+Finally, many payroll providers are set up to work explicitly in the small business market.

-Myth #3: We have a lot of experience doing payroll so we aren’t worried about compliance issues.
+Myth #3: "We have a lot of experience doing payroll so we aren’t worried about compliance issues."

-This number isn’t surprising once you think about how many local, state and federal policies there are and how often they can change.
-Let’s be real-- when was the last time you brushed up on the latest labor and tax laws?
-The odds are it’s been a while, if at all.
-A good payroll provider is an expert in both payroll and compliance and helps defend your business from penalties caused by confusing government complexities.
+This number isn’t surprising once you think about how many local, state, and federal policies exist and how often they can change.
+Let’s be real.
+When was the last time you brushed up on the latest labor and tax laws?
+The odds are it’s been a while, if ever.
+A good payroll provider is an expert in both payroll and compliance and helps shield your business from penalties caused by confusing government complexity.

-Myth #4: It’s cheaper to do payroll in-house.
+Myth #4: "It’s cheaper to do payroll in-house."

 - Employee(s) and All Associated Costs (i.e. recruitment, hiring, training, back-up for when people are out of the office)